 Check the course schedule for future offerings of this course.

-- Study aide that guides participants through the assignments;
+- Weekly introductions that guide participants through the assignments;

 - Weekly questions for discussion and reflection; and